lmucs/cher-ami/go/api.md

 + Response 404

         {
-            "reason": "no such comment in any circles you can see" }
+            "reason": "no such comment in any circle you can see" }

 ### Delete comment [DELETE]